Articles & Features

 Miniature replica of the Fallingwater building at Carnegie Science Center in Pittsburgh

-Reminiscent of Japanese traditional architecture, Fallingwater’s exterior and interior spaces merge seamlessly, and different rooms create a single continuous space; suspended above the stream, cantilevered terraces of local sandstone blend with the rock formations, unprecedented example of architectural geology.
+Reminiscent of Japanese traditional architecture, Fallingwater’s exterior and interior spaces merge seamlessly, and different rooms create a single continuous space; suspended above the stream, cantilevered terraces of local sandstone blend with the rock formations, an unprecedented example of architectural geology.
 About Fallingwater, Pulitzer Prize-winning architectural critic Paul Goldberger stated: “Great architecture, like any great art, ultimately takes you somewhere that words cannot take you at all.
 Fallingwater does that the way Chartres Cathedral does that.
 There’s some experience that gets you in your gut and you just feel it, and you can’t quite even say it.
 My whole life is dealing with architecture and words, and at the end of the day, there is something that I can’t entirely say when it comes to what Fallingwater feels like”.

 A century after their conception, Organic Architecture’s principles still prove their importance.
 Even if broadening and slightly shifting in meaning to embrace environmental sustainability, it appears that Wright’s ideas still have a role to play in the development of contemporary architecture.
-After all, it was Wright himself who prophesied: “As for the future the work shall grow more truly simple; more expressive with fewer lines, fewer forms; more articulate with less labour; more plastic; more fluent, although more coherent; more organic”.
+After all, it was Wright himself who prophesied: “As for the future the work shall grow more truly simple; more expressive with fewer lines, fewer forms; more articulate with less labor; more plastic; more fluent, although more coherent; more organic”.

 Relevant sources to learn more